 - 247. Integration of Theoretical and Clinical Aspects of Nursing II.
-This course is the third of a sequence of three clinical practice courses.
-It is designed to provide the student with the opportunity to learn and practice the skills of assessment, patient care, and care planning in a clinical area for diverse client populations across the life span (newborn, pediatric, adolescent, adult, older adult, and child-bearing families).
+This is the third of a sequence of three clinical practice courses.
+It is designed to give the student an opportunity to learn and practice the skills of assessment, patient care, and care planning in a clinical area for diverse client populations across the life span (newborn, pediatric, adolescent, adult, older adult, and child-bearing families).
 A variety of health care settings will be utilized for practice.
-At the end of the course, the student with moderate faculty assistance and guidance will be able to analyze data, develop a plan of care, safely and accurately implement selected nursing interventions, and evaluate the plan's effectiveness for individuals and their families.
+At the end of the course, the student, with minimal faculty assistance and guidance, will be able to analyze data, develop a plan of care, safely and accurately implement selected nursing interventions, and evaluate the plan's effectiveness for individuals and their families.
 Prerequisite: 236, 246; corequisite: 217, 227, 237.
 SUMMER.
-[4].
-Sweeney and staff. - 248.
+[4] Sweeney and staff. - 248.
 Clinical Applications.
-This course is designed to provide the student with the opportunity to learn and practice the skills of assessment in a classroom, laboratory setting, and then in a clinical area for a variety of client populations across the life span.
-The student's specialty population will be considered in the choice of health care setting utilized for practice.
+This course is designed to give the student the opportunity to learn and practice the skills of assessment in a classroom, laboratory setting, and then in a clinical area for a variety of client populations across the life span.
+The student's specialty population will be considered when choosing the health care setting for practice.
 Limited to RN students.
 FALL.
-[3] Pierce. - 249.
+[3] Fogel. - 249.
 Seminar in Integration of Theoretical and Clinical Aspects of Nursing.
 This course focuses on the relationship of critical thinking, problem solving, nursing process, and decision-making when planning care and identifying clinical outcomes.
 Using case studies, the RN student will: process assessment data, apply decision-making strategies, identify outcomes, and plan for evaluation.
 Limited to RN students.
 Prerequisite: 248.
 SPRING.
 [2] Bess. - 249a.
 Integration of Theoretical and Clinical Aspects of Nursing IIA This course is an introduction to the scope and practice of community health nursing with a focus on the family.
-It emphasizes the promotion and maintenance of the health of diverse populations across the lifespan.
-The epidemiological process and the nursing process serve as the organizing framework for clinical interventions in the community.
-Social, cultural, economic, environmental, and ethical issues related to specific populations will be explored through community placements.
-Prerequisite: 225, 226, 248, 249.
+It emphasizes, through didactic and community practice, the promotion and maintenance of the health of diverse populations across the lifespan.
+The epidemiological process and the nursing process serve as the organizing framework for didactic content and clinical interventions to support family health in the community.
+Social, cultural, economic, environmental, and ethical issues related to family health will be explored.
+Prerequisite: 225, 248; corequisite: 226, 249.
 SPRING.
 [2] Fogel. - 249b.
 Integration of Theoretical and Clinical Aspects of Nursing IIB.
 This course is an introduction to the scope and practice of community health nursing with a focus on the community.
-It emphasizes the promotion and maintenance of the health of diverse populations across the lifespan.
-The epidemiological process and the nursing process serve as the organizing framework for clinical interventions in the community.
-Social, cultural, economic, environmental, and ethical issues related to specific populations will be explored through community placements.
-Prerequisite: 225, 248, 249a.
-Corequisite: 226, 249.
-SUM-MER.
+It emphasizes, through lecture and community practice, the promotion and maintenance of the health of diverse populations across the lifespan.
+The epidemiological process and the nursing process serve as the organizing framework for didactic content and clinical interventions in the community.
+Social, cultural, economic, environmental, and ethical issues related to specific populations will be explored.
+Prerequisite: 225, 248, 249a, 226.
+SUMMER.
 [2] Fogel.